 To ensure that joint providership contributes to the planning and implementation of CME activities in compliance with ACCME expectations, accredited providers should be aware of the due diligence required.

-The ACCME expects all CME activities to be in compliance with the accreditation requirements.
-In cases of joint providership, it is the ACCME accredited provider’s responsibility to be able to demonstrate through written documentation this compliance to the ACCME.
-Materials submitted that demonstrate compliance may be from either the ACCME accredited provider’s files or those of the nonaccredited provider.
+The ACCME expects all CME activities to be in compliance with the ACCME Criteria, the Standards for Commercial Support, and policies.
+In cases of joint providership, it is the ACCME-accredited provider’s responsibility to be able to demonstrate this compliance to the ACCME.
+Additionally, several ACCME policies outline specific requirements for joint providership.

-If a provider is placed on Probation, it may not jointly provide CME activities with nonaccredited providers, with the exception of those activities that were contracted prior to the Probation decision.
-A provider that is placed on Probation must inform the ACCME of all existing joint providership relationships, and must notify its current contracted joint providers of its probationary status.
+ACCME-accredited providers with an accreditation status of Provisional Accreditation, Accreditation, or Accreditation with Commendation are permitted to engage in joint providership.
+If an ACCME-accredited provider receives an accreditation status of Probation, it may not jointly provide CME activities with nonaccredited providers, with the exception of those activities that were contracted prior to the probation decision.
+(A provider that is placed on Probation must inform the ACCME of all existing joint providership relationships, and must notify its current contracted joint providers of its probationary status.)

 ACCME-defined commercial interests cannot engage in the joint providership of accredited CME activities.